gioretikto/matrixlab/README.md

 ^-1
 </pre>

-Some other complex calculation matrixlab can do
+Some other complex calculation matrixlab can perform
 -------------------------------------------------

 <pre>